CS-495-Historical-Sites/remnant/documentation/docs/Documentation/FAQ.md

 We are dependent on
 [Maps SDK for Android](https://developers.google.com/maps/documentation/android-sdk/overview).
-Information about setting up the Google Maps API key can be found in [Android App Readme](More information about setting up backend dependencies can be found in the
+Information about setting up the Google Maps API key can be found in [Android README](https://github.com/CS-495-Historical-Sites/remnant/blob/main/android-app/README.md).
-[Android README](https://github.com/CS-495-Historical-Sites/remnant/blob/main/android-app/README.md).